-For Zach Urness, it’s Southern Oregon that steals his heart.
-As the Salem co-author of “Hiking Southern Oregon: A Guide to the Area’s Greatest Hiking Adventures,” he has spent the past 10 years hiking throughout the Southern Cascades and Klamath-Siskiyou Mountains as much as possible, learning about the geology, history, flora and fauna as he went along.
+The co-author of “Hiking Southern Oregon: A Guide to the Area’s Greatest Hiking Adventures,” Urness has spent the past 10 years hiking throughout the Southern Cascades and Klamath-Siskiyou Mountains as much as possible, learning about the geology, history, flora and fauna as he went along.

-At first, he explored on his own, while working in Grants Pass as an outdoors writer.
-He soon met his wife, and now the couple bring their two young daughters and parents along along the Rogue River Trail.
+At first, he explored on his own, while working in Grants Pass.
+He soon met his wife, and the now Salem-based couple brings their two young daughters along when they hike the Rogue River Trail.

 Why Southern Oregon?
 “There are just fewer people on the trails and backcountry campsites, especially in the Klamath-Siskiyous,” Urness says.
 “You can really find solitude a lot easier than in the northern half of the state, and I’d say there are more little-known gems if you look hard enough.”

-Add to that the region’s warmer, drier climate — with early springtimes and crisp, sunny winter days — and the tremendous variety of landscape, and you’ll be falling in love with these trails too.
+Add to that the diverse landscapes and the region’s warmer, drier climate — with early springtimes and crisp, sunny winter days — and you’ll be falling in love with these trails too.

 We asked Urness for his top five stress-busting hikes that he likes to hit up in the winter.
-Here are his recommendations, in his own words.
+Below are his recommendations, in his own words.
 Whatever trail you choose, he reminds you to leave no trace: pack it in, pack it out and leave these gobsmacking trails better than you found them.

 “This 40-mile hike cuts through the heart of the Klamath-Siskiyou mountains in one of the world’s most beautiful canyons.
 A good option is the Rainie Falls hike, 3.6 miles out and back, on the Rainie Falls Trail.
 That ends at a big roaring rapid.
 The other, official Rogue River Trail, on the opposite side of the river, can take you as far as you want to go, but you can turn back at the historic Whiskey Creek Cabin for a nice 6-mile round-trip.
 The trail is often used by anglers accessing the river for winter steelhead.”

 “I sometimes refer to this area as the Columbia River Gorge of Southern Oregon.
 That’s because of the number of waterfalls.
 There are so many that are so interesting and diverse.
-From State Highway 138, you can access a number of different waterfall hikes, many very easy, but a few of my favorites are Fall Creek Falls (2 miles round-trip), Wolf Creek Falls (2 miles), Watson Falls (1 mile) and Toketee Falls (less than 1 mile).
+From State Highway 138, you can access a number of different waterfall hikes, many very easy, but a few of my favorites are Fall Creek Falls, Wolf Creek Falls, Watson Falls and Toketee Falls.
 These waterfalls occasionally get some snow, but it’s never too much and they’re still fairly easy to access, and the snow just makes them better.
 Most of the time, they’re just roaring waterfalls in a thick, dripping forest.”

 “There’s only a handful of places to see old-growth redwoods on Oregon soil, but both are located on the southwest Oregon Coast near Brookings.
 Both trails are short and worthwhile.
 The first can either begin at Alfred E. Loeb State Park and include a wonderful hike along the Chetco River to start, or just begin at Oregon Redwoods Trail (trails from Loeb lead here).
 The loop features dense forest and a handful of giant redwoods.
 The second hike is a bit more remote but features a larger collection of redwoods — as well as a short wooden deck with access to the inside of a hollowed redwood tree.
 Both trails are fairly short and great for kids.”